This is partly about how I've become more skeptical of my past support of it being in Aksum.

-Deuteronomy 10 says forty years later God had Moses on his own make another Ark of only Wood and place the second set of Tablets inside them.
+Deuteronomy 10 says God had Moses on his own make another Ark of only Wood and place the second set of Tablets inside them.
 Some see this as a contradiction and evidence of the Documentary Hypothesis.
 But it's perfectly consistent if one considers that God wanted a second humbler Ark to be made for some reason.

 Attempts to figure this mystery out by saying something like the Ark of Yahuah is the Golden one and the Ark of God is the Wooden one won't bear out, both are used interchangeably of the Ark the Philisintes captured.
 Still 1 Samuel 14:18 says Ark of God, viewing that as the Wooden Ark perhaps works with best with how in general the Golden Ark is depicted as never leaving Kirijath-Jearim during this time.

 Talmudic tradition actually says there were two Arks.
-Rashi's assessment that the Wooden one was the only one used in battle accept when The Philsitines took it as a punishment, I'm not sure will bear out.
+Rashi's assessment that the Wooden one was the only one used in battle except when The Philsitines took it as a punishment, I'm not sure will bear out.
 Though it might agree with the theory that the Wooden Ark became the Drum of Thunder of The Lemba tribe.

 Aven(Also rendered On) and Bethaven are used in The Bible of two locations.
 On/Heliopolis in Egypt.
 And a place near Bethel in Joshua 7:2, but also seems to be used as a synonym for Bethel in Hosea and Amos after Bethel became home to Jeroboam's Idol.
-Samuel 14:18-23 possibly also links The Ark with Bethaven.
+Samuel 14:18-23 possibly also links The Ark of God with Bethaven.

 I recently argued that Zion, Which is The City of David is Bethlehem, not Jebus as popularly assumed.
 One area where my argument gets difficult is the time frame from when David Brings The Ark to Zion after becoming sole ruler, to Solomon placing it is his Temple.
 There being Two Arks could solve some of that.